LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Let's roll'n out!

+[UPDATE JAN 2020] Future works will NOT be stopped.
+I will try to finish it in FEB 2020.

 [UPDATE JAN 2020] Future works will be stopped.
 Unfinished work of Chapter 12 is published and later work on Chapter 13 and 14 are hidden from public.

 [UPDATE JAN 2020] Chapter 12's ideas are not so hard but questions are very difficult. (most chanllenging one in this book